 As a busy professional, one way to fulfil your dream might be to give away some of the hardest earned commodity you possess, namely time.
 Many lawyers understand the value of doing pro-bono work and heaven knows, legal aid cases are almost akin to working pro-bono nowadays.
 But this may still feel like fulfilling an obligation rather than pursuing a dream.
 Instead try searching for a cause you really want to support, whether it is humanitarian or environmental.
 Your skills and experiences are much in demand.

-Dreams and ambitions are not mutually exclusive.
+Ambitions and dreams are not mutually exclusive.
 Think of Sir Edmund Hillary harbouring his boyhood dreams of Everest while exploring the majestic scenery of his native New Zealand.
 To achieve his mountainous feat, dreaming would never have been enough; Hillary required ferocious ambition and a dedicated single-mindedness towards setting and realising his dream.